 Freddie Mac’s multifamily mortgage credit, appraisal and underwriting guidelines generally require all multifamily mortgages it purchases to conform to the guidelines outlined below:

 - Secured by standard multifamily housing, student housing, seniors housing, manufactured housing communities, cooperative housing and Targeted Affordable Housing cash (e.g., LIHTC Year 4-10 and 11-15, Section8) loans.

-- Loan-to-value ratios not exceeding 80% for the first mortgage, 85% for the first mortgage and any subordinate mortgages or 90% with LIHTCs.
+- For Conventional Loans, loan-to-value ratios (LTV) must not exceed 80% for the first mortgage and 85% for the first and any subordinate mortgages combined.

 Tax-exempt Loan Multi PCs